Salesforce Flow permissions update

 • Customers using HIREtech integration.

-What types of flow are affected?
+What types of flow will the change affect?

 Unaffected flow types